The Fern Valley Farms Breakfast of Conquerors

 - Bananas – contains potassium and vitamins B6 and C

-- Blackberries – offer antimicrobial and anti-inflammatory properties
+- Blackberries – offer antimicrobial and soothing properties

 - Blueberries – high in potassium and vitamin C